Updated: May 15, 2022

 The AFSP portal expects your flight provider (school or individual CFI) to be already on the AFSP portal.
 In some cases, they might be listed there.
 In cases they are not, they need to enroll themselves as providers on the AFSP portal.
 This might take a few weeks depending on the local FAA office.

 One critical step is to provide your fingerprints to the AFSP.
 This can get tricky but Pittsburgh has multiple options.
 Please explore all the options.
 You only need to submit fingerprints once.
 Any future training requests are much faster.
+Previously, people have had success with IdentoGO.

 YOU DO NOT NEED AFSP APPROVAL FOR A DISCOVERY FLIGHT!